adamdossa/RegisterEth/README.md

 ## Building

-1. Start testrpc using `testrpc --gasLimit 10000000`.
+1. Start testrpc using `testrpc --gasLimit 100000000`.
 Larger gas is needed to execute test contract.
+Set `gas: 99000000` in truffle.js
 1. Run `truffle compile`, then run `truffle migrate` to deploy the contracts onto testrpc network.
 1. Then run `truffle test` to run tests.
 1. To run the basic web frontend, you can run `npm run dev`.